DataCTE/scalable-comfyui-bot/README.md

-# DataPulse Bot
+# Scalable ComfyUI Bot

-A powerful Discord bot for AI image generation with integrated credit system and payment processing.
-Supports distributed image generation across multiple ComfyUI instances.
+A distributed Discord bot for AI image generation with integrated credit system and payment processing.
+Supports load balancing across multiple ComfyUI instances.

+> **Attribution**: This project builds upon the excellent foundation of [ComfyUI-SDXL-DiscordBot](https://github.com/aaronfisher-code/ComfyUI-SDXL-DiscordBot) by [Aaron Fisher](https://github.com/aaronfisher-code).
+The initial framework and ComfyUI integration were inspired by their work.

 ## Project History

-DataPulse Bot started as an internal tool for testing SDXL model iterations in a controlled environment.
+This bot started as an internal tool for testing SDXL model iterations in a controlled environment.
 Key aspects of its development:

 - **Private Testing**: Enabled testing of SDXL models without distributing weights
 - **Feedback Collection**: Used to gather user feedback on model outputs during training